MiikaViini/minishell/README.md

 i managed to handle it in the scope of the subject by 'trial and error' and asking around how other people did it.

+In eval_test directory is little 'leaktester' which i used during developing to ensure there is no memoryleaks.

 Usage:

 1. Clone the repository